- HB Length: 57-115 cm (22-45″)

 One remarkable feature is the layered structure of their fur, a crucial adaptation to life in the water.
 Next to the skin lies a layer of short hair so dense that water cannot penetrate it.
 Like snug-fitting thermal underwear, this coat helps keep the animal warm and dry even during chilly fishing expeditions.
 Sprouting up through the first coat is another layer of long guard hairs which gives the cat its pattern and glossy sheen.

-These cats are strongly associated with wetland, and are typically found in a number of water habitats, including marshy thickets, mangrove swamps, and densely vegetated areas along rivers and streams.
+These cats are typically found in a number of water habitats, including marshy thickets, mangrove swamps, and densely vegetated areas along rivers and streams.
 They have been recorded at elevations up to 1,525 metres in the Indian Himalayas where they frequent dense vegetation near rivers and streams.
 They have also been observed in degraded habitat such as near aquaculture ponds.

 A study on the island of Java found that Fishing Cats inhabit coastal wetlands less than 15 km from the ocean, no higher than 20 metres above sea level.
 Another radio telemetry study in a Nepal national park found Fishing Cats were active only at night, and spent most of their time in dense grassland, sometimes away from water.
 Home ranges of three females were 4-6 km2, and that of a single male was 16-22 km2.